tianocore/edk2-pytool-extensions/docs/usability/using_nuget_publishing.md

 ```

 You can also add the tags into your config.json file via the attribute `tag_string`.
-It should be a space seperate list of words.
+It should be a space separate list of words.

 ## Authentication